jvegter77/milestone-one-the-monkees/README.md

 Testing:

-I ahev used the https://validator.w3.org/ to validate the use of my html and correct any errors found such as image alt tags that were missing and incorrect use of sections and headings.
+I have used the https://validator.w3.org/ to validate the use of my html and correct any errors found such as image alt tags that were missing and incorrect use of sections and headings.

 I have used the css validator on https://jigsaw.w3.org/css-validator/ and uploaded my CSS file to check for any